BarnesFoundation/acme-silverpop-node-serverless/README.md

  1. Ensure  `npm` is installed on the workstation
  2. Download and extract the repository into your local development workspace
- 3. Run `npm install`to install application dependencies (just TypeScript for now)
+ 3. Run `npm install`to install application dependencies (this will install both production and development dependencies)
  4. More to come...

 ## Development
+While developing, do the following
-While developing, use the `tsc -w` command in the local terminal
+ 1. Use the `tsc -w` command in the local terminal

- - This tells the TypeScript compiler to watch files with the .ts extension for changes and compiles them to JavaScript upon a save in the file
+-- This tells the TypeScript compiler to watch files with the *.ts* extension and compiles them to JavaScript when a save is executed

+ 2. Open another terminal and run the `nodemon` command -- This starts the NodeJS Server (a TypeScript implementation) with *app.ts* being executed.
+The server will automatically restart after a save is executed for the files located under the *src/* directory